 If you thought Arie Luyendyk Jr. did it first, you were wrong.
 Jason Mesnick and his winner Melissa Rycroft did get engaged, and they lasted until the "After The Final Rose" special when Jason dumped Melissa on national television because he wanted to get back together with his runner-up, Molly Malaney.
 So we can just call Arie's massive mess-up the 10 year anniversary of this $h!t.

 Technically, Jason Mesnick and Molly Malaney are the first Bachelor couple to get married.
-It only took thirteen seasons, and involved a heartbroken woman and a broken engagement beforehand, but we did it!
+It only took 13 seasons and involved a heartbroken woman and a broken engagement beforehand, but we did it!
 Jason and Molly got married in a televised Bachelor special on ABC a year later, and they have kids and are super happy.
 They really are the OG Arie Luyendyk Jr. and Lauren Burnham.

 Ah, yes.
 The inarguably *worst* couple in Bachelor history (don't @ me!) was definitely there for the wrong reasons.
 Jake Pavelka annoyed a lot of people when he chose villain Vienna Girardi as his future bride, but they annoyed us even more after their breakup a few months after the finale.
 They both went on Bachelor Pad to try to rekindle their friendship, and Jake did Dancing With The Stars, Famous Food, Rachael vs. Guy: Celebrity Cook-Off, and The Bold and the Beautiful.
 He also briefly dated Kristin Chenowith and was a celebrity host at the Las Vegas Chippendales show.
 Way to keep it classy, Jake.